CSI-Ricardo-Rovira/CSI-Ricardo-Rovira/Fan-Page.md

 </div>

 <p style = "text-indent: 2cm; font-family: Comic Sans MS; font-size:100%">
     This photo shows the buzzerbeater he hit agains the Clippers.
 This shot evened the 1st round series (2-2).
-The Mavericks had just completed a 17-point comeback after their second-best player left the game with an injury.
-This shot was the last sign of the bright future his career has.
+The Mavericks had just completed a huge comeback after their second-best player left the game with an injury.
+This shot was the sign of the bright future his career has.
 </p>

 <br>